-The listed facilites can be found in the on-site facilities block and are for the use of all boaters.
-Electricity is provided by Smart Meters where electricty is purchased via an online account.
+Electricity is provided by Smart Meters where electricity is purchased via an online account.

-Site is accessed by a gate which is padlocked overnight and a £50 returnable deposit is required to purchase a key.
+The site is accessed by a gate that is padlocked overnight and a £50 returnable deposit is required to purchase a key.

 IMPORTANT NOTES: Council tax is applicable for this mooring and is paid to the local authority.
 It is the responsibility of the berth holder to contact the local authority about the residential status when the mooring is accepted.